-Brandon Jacobs, Burress' former Giants teammate, said Thursday that he talks with Burress once a week and he thinks Burress will be an Eagle.
-Jacobs said Burress still likes the Giants but wants a fresh start, and that Burress' friendship with Vick is helping push him down I-95 to the City of Brotherly Love.
-Burress gets out of prison Monday, and because of the lockout it will be a while before a team can sign him.
-But there are reports out there that Reid likes the idea of adding a receiver who can dominate with his size the way Burress can, and he'd be a great fit on paper with the speedy, talented corps of receivers the Eagles already have in place.
+Brandon Jacobs, Burress' former Giants teammate, said Thursday that he talks with Burress once a week and thinks Burress will be an Eagle.
+Jacobs said that Burress still likes the Giants but wants a fresh start and that Burress' friendship with Vick is helping push him down I-95 to the City of Brotherly Love.
+Burress will get out of prison Monday, and because of the lockout, it will be a while before a team can sign him.
+But there are reports that Reid likes the idea of adding a receiver who can dominate with his size the way Burress can, and he would be a great fit on paper with the speedy, talented corps of receivers the Eagles already have in place.

 Please don't get me wrong.
-I'm not saying Andy Reid's chief motives would be all selfless and high-minded.
-Reid's primary concern, when evaluating this or any other potential personnel move, is whether or not it's good for the Eagles.
-When he signed Vick in 2009, the biggest reason he did so was that he believed he was adding a weapon that, when deployed in the correct situations, could help elevate his team over the Cowboys and Giants and win the NFC East.
+I'm not saying that Reid's chief motives would be all selfless and high-minded.
+Reid's primary concern when evaluating this or any other potential personnel move is whether it's good for the Eagles.
+When he signed Vick in 2009, the biggest reason was that he believed he was adding a weapon that, when deployed in the correct situations, could help elevate his team over the Cowboys and Giants and win the NFC East.

 Reid could do the same thing with Burress.
 He is said to have a soft spot for trouble cases because of the legal problems his sons have endured, and the Vick case is stark proof that at least some aspect of sincere sympathy dwells in his heart.
-If Burress is looking for a team and a coach that will ask what they can do for him, as opposed to only asking what he can do for them, he probably needs to do what Jacobs thinks he'll do and take whatever talents he has left to South Philly.
+If Burress is looking for a team and a coach who will ask what they can do for him as opposed to asking only what he can do for them, he probably needs to do what Jacobs thinks he'll do and take whatever talents he has left to South Philly.